kirxkirx/unmw/README.md

 ````
 mkdir /home/NMW_web_upload
 ````
- 3. create a symlink (or use `mount --bind` if you Apache configuration does not allow symlinks) to the data directory
+ 3. create a symlink (or use `mount --bind` if your Apache configuration does not allow symlinks) to the data directory
 ````
 cd /var/www/scan.sai.msu.ru/cgi-bin/unmw